nayeemasharmin/nayeemasharmin/README.md

 ### Hi I'm Nayeema👋
 I am a computer science undergrad and tech enthusiast from Bangladesh.
 As an computer science undergrad I've keen interest in algorithm and data structures along with problem solving.
-In coming future interested in full stack development.I code in C/C++ and store them in git and not coding I love rooftop gardening.  <br><br>
+In coming future, interested in full stack development.
+I code in C/C++ and store them in git and while not coding I love rooftop gardening.  <br><br>
 Currently pursing my undergrad degree in Computer Science and Engineering from University of Asia Pacific.

 - 🌱 I’m currently learning HTML, CSS, JS, Algorithom